-In every walk in nature, man receives much more than what he is looking for.
-“JOHN MUIR
+“In every walk in nature man receives much more than he seeks.”
+JOHN MUIR

 The best weapon to combat stress is nature.
-According to the University of Michigan study, published in Frontiers in Psychology, spending at least 20 minutes a day in contact with the green would be enough to reduce the main stress hormone, cortisol.
+According to the University of Michigan study, published in Frontiers in Psychology, spending at least 20 minutes a day in contact with green would be enough to reduce the main stress hormone, cortisol.

-“We knew that spending time immersed in nature has anti-sterss effects, but so far it was not known in what” doses “and in what way” to “take” contact with nature,” says Mary Carol Hunter, who led the work.
-“Our study shows that the greatest results are obtained by spending 20 to 30 minutes sitting or walking in any place that gives us a sense of closeness to nature”.
+“We knew that spending time immersed in nature has anti-sterss effects, but until now it was not known in what ‘doses’ and how to ‘take on’ contact with nature,” says MaryCarol Hunter, who led the work.
+“Our study shows that the greatest results are achieved by spending 20 to 30 minutes sitting or walking anywhere that conveys a sense of closeness to nature.”

-“Clinicians can use our results as an evidence-based rule to determine how to prescribe contact with nature,” says Hunter.
-“Our study provides the first estimates of how the experience in contact with nature impacts stress levels in the context of normal daily life”.
+“Clinicians can use our results as an evidence-based rule to determine how to prescribe contact with nature,” Hunter says.
+“Our study provides the first estimates of how nature experience impacts stress levels in the context of normal daily life.”